Mars Science Laboratory

-PDT provided three pump packages for the mission, including the Rover Integrated Pump Assembly which is installed in the Curiosity rover.
+PDT provided three pump packages for each of these missions, including the Rover Integrated Pump Assembly which is installed in both the Curiosity and Perseverance rovers.
 These three components circulate liquid coolant to maintain critical electronics on board the spacecraft and rover within a tight temperature range.
 The use of a Mechanically Pumped Fluid Loop (MPFL) system for this mission allows the spacecraft designers greater flexibility in component placement and reduces overall power consumption compared to traditional electric heating systems.
+Both missions (and their PDT pumping units) continue to operate far beyond their design life; more than 11-years for Curiosity and 2 years for Perseverance.

 AMS-02 Alpha Magnetic Spectrometer